davidsteimle/adndGemGenerator/README.md

 # basevalueofgems.json (p25)

-A jason file defining the first table in the process
+A jason file defining the first table in the process:

 | DiceScore | BaseValue | Description | Size |
 | :-------: | :-------: | :---------- | :--- |